ianzapolsky/ianzapolsky.github.io/_posts/2017-12-19-hot-and-cold.markdown

 However, Beal has the best "cold" 3-point shooting percentage of the group, nearly a full percentage point better than Stephen Curry, the next best.
 Beal also took the least "hot" 3s of this group, so perhaps he knows it’s a weakness of his.

-Finally, Joe Johnson did indeed “get hot" in 2016-17 – his hot/cold differential was +6.8%.
+Finally, Joe Johnson did indeed "get hot" in 2016-17 – his hot/cold differential was +6.8%.
 However, Johnson did not make it into the graph as he only attempted 19 "hot" 3s in the entire season (out of 258 3-point shots attempted).

 ## Going bigger

 Fascinated by these results, and in a state of disbelief over the McCollum result, I decided to expand my analysis to encompass a wider range of data.
-I reached back to the start of the modern era in the NBA (the 1998-99 season, according to Wikipedia) and built a new spreadsheet with every game that had taken place from then up to the end of the 2016-17 season, averaging player performance over the number of seasons they appeared in.
+I reached back to the start of the modern era in the NBA (the 1998-99 season, [according to Wikipedia][me]) and built a new spreadsheet with every game that had taken place from then up to the end of the 2016-17 season, averaging player performance over the number of seasons they appeared in.

 The first person I looked for in this dataset was Ray Allen.
-His -0.75% hot/cold differential on an average of 48.06 “hot" 3-point shot attempts per season tell a story of an elite spot up shooter who rarely ran the point but instead was targeted frequently by his teammates and knew how to elude defenses even when they knew what was coming.
+His -0.75% hot/cold differential on an average of 48.06 "hot" 3-point shot attempts per season tell a story of an elite spot up shooter who rarely ran the point but instead was targeted frequently by his teammates and knew how to elude defenses even when they knew what was coming.
 "Hot" shots only make up 11.37% of all of Allen’s 3-point attempts.

 Stephen Curry, by contrast, frequently brings the ball up the court and initiates his team’s offense, and always has the green light to attempt a 3.
-This helps explain why, despite the fact that Curry has attempted two-thirds as many 3-point shots as Ray Allen (an incredible feat in and of itself, given that Curry has only played 8 full seasons compared to Allen’s 19), Curry has already eclipsed the number of “hot" 3s Allen attempted in his whole career.
+This helps explain why, despite the fact that Curry has attempted two-thirds as many 3-point shots as Ray Allen (an incredible feat in and of itself, given that Curry has only played 8 full seasons compared to Allen’s 19), Curry has already eclipsed the number of "hot" 3s Allen attempted in his whole career.
 "Hot" shots make up 18.43% of all of Curry’s 3-point attempts.
-In the graph below, you can see just how much of an outlier Curry is in terms of the raw number of “hot" 3-point shots he attempts.
+In the graph below, you can see just how much of an outlier Curry is in terms of the raw number of "hot" 3-point shots he attempts.

 <div class="svgholder">
   <svg id="g2"></svg>